ziishaned/learn-regex/README.md

 Meta characters are the building blocks of the regular expressions.
 Meta characters do not stand for themselves but instead are interpreted in some special way.
 Some meta characters have a special meaning that are written inside the square brackets.
-The meta character are as follows:
+The meta characters are as follows:

 |Meta character|Description|
 |:----:|----|